 Along with being an advocate for the treatment of mixed-race people in the south, she became avidly involved in the Women’s Suffrage Movement.

-Along with other women of the Harlem Renaissance, she explored racial issues throughout her work and remained a strong advocate for Black and women’s rights up until her death in 1935.
+Along with other women of the Harlem Renaissance, she explored racial issues throughout her work and remained a strong advocate for Black people and women’s rights up until her death in 1935.

 Born around 1753 in Gambia, Africa, Phillis Wheatley spent most of her life enslaved.
 Despite this fact, she went on to become the first African American woman to publish a book of poetry in English.